 After presenting yourself as having a Limited Capability for Work and Work Related Activity you usually have to wait over 3 months for the LCWRA Element to be included in your Universal Credit award (the DWP call this a ‘relevant period’).
 There are instances where it can be added in straight away, such as if you were entitled to Employment and Support Allowance with the Support Component on the day you made your claim for Universal Credit.

 Maria was living with her parents and getting Income-Related Employment and Support Allowance with a Support Component.
-She moved into rented flat and needed help paying the rent and so claimed Universal Credit.
-Her Maximum Universal credit includes a Limited Capability for Work and Work Related Activity Element.
+She moved into a rented flat and needed help paying the rent and so claimed Universal Credit.
+Her Maximum Universal Credit includes a Limited Capability for Work and Work Related Activity Element.

 Evan’s health has been deteriorating fast.
-His Work Coach suggests he provide her with a ‘fit note’ from his GP and she can then refer him for a Work Capability Assessment.
+His Work Coach has referred him for a Work Capability Assessment and has asked that he provide her with a ‘fit note’ from his GP.
 After completing the questionnaire and attending a medical Evan is found to have a Limited Capability for Work and Work Related Activity.
 His Maximum Universal Credit will include a Limited Capability for Work and Work Related Activity Element but not until after his ‘relevant period’.

-NOTE: If you are making a couple then and you both are entitled to one of these Elements, your award will only include one amount.
+NOTE: If you are claiming as a couple and both of you are entitled to one of these Elements, your award will only include one amount.